iainquayle/birch/construct.md

 ```

 ### named data

+NOT sure if this will be implemented yet.

 This is not decided yet, but it would be nice to have a way to name data, and have it be restricted to only be used in certain functions.
 Aswell the syntax for this would be different.